casutton/casutton.github.io/_posts/2017-09-19-arxiv-double-blind.md

 * We should also attempt to record measures of diversity in the accepted papers in terms of authors and institutions.
 We should keep tracking those measures, monitor for decreases, and the presumed negative correlation with percentage of unblindedness.

+*Updated 8 May 2018*: In discussion after this post was first published, a colleague pointed me to the [PLDI FAQ on double blind](https://pldi18.sigplan.org/track/pldi-2018-papers#FAQ-on-Double-Blind-Reviewing), which has some good ideas.
+Another idea which I am starting to see gain traction is to have a "blackout period" in which authors are expected not to post their papers on arXiv or social media starting from a month before the conference deadline, and continuing throughout the review period.
+This is another interesting compromise which seems to nicely handle the resubmission problems of the AnonArxiv approach.